Hugo Larochelle

 Biography

-He then brought his academic expertise to the industry by co-founding the startup Whetlab, which was acquired by Twitter in 2015.
-After a role at Twitter Cortex, he was recruited to lead Google's AI research lab in Montreal (Google Brain), now part of Google DeepMind.
-He is an Adjunct Professor at the Université de Montréal, mentoring the next generation of AI researchers.
-He has also developed a series of free online courses on machine learning.
+He successfully bridged the gap between academia and industry by co-founding the startup Whetlab, which was acquired by Twitter in 2015.
+After a role at Twitter Cortex, he was recruited to lead Google's AI research lab in Montreal (Google Brain), now integrated into Google DeepMind.
+He remains an Adjunct Professor at the Université de Montréal and McGill University, and is a Canada CIFAR AI Chair, mentoring the next generation of AI researchers.